BabraAjaz/NZMSA_Phase1/README.md

 Build Pipeline: My build pipeline "builds" to take care of tasks such as handling dependencies, compiling code, etc, when I make new commits to the devop and master branches.
 This triggers a build artifact.

-Release Pipeline: I use the release pipline to take the artifact that my build pipeline triggers and then deploys it to my Azure Web App, Babra-Makeup-App.
-It is used to automate the release/publishing of the changes made.
+Release Pipeline: I use the release pipline to take the artifact that my build pipeline triggers and then deploy it to my Azure Web App, Babra-Makeup-App.
+It is used to automate the release/publishing of the changes I commit.